 2. Debt securities

 Debt securities differ from equity securities in an important way; they involve borrowed money and the selling of a security.
-They are issued by an individual or company and sold to another party for a certain amount, with a promise of repayment plus interest.
+They are issued by an individual, company, or government and sold to another party for a certain amount, with a promise of repayment plus interest.
 They include a fixed amount (that must be repaid), a specified rate of interest, and a maturity date (the date when the total amount of the security must be paid by).